At a Glance

 Kurikoma 栗駒

 Kuri means chestnut and koma is the old Japanese word for horse.
 Kurikoma is a small town of 15,000 people located in the northwestern Miyagi, bordering our neighboring prefectures, Iwate and Akita.
 It is well known for the inactive volcano Mt.
 Kurikoma (1600m).
-Kurikoma Mountain is a great place to enjoy nature’s presents.
+Kurikoma Mountain is a great place to enjoy nature’s beauty.
 There are cabins available at a reasonable price, along with onsens, a pool, sauna, gift shops, coffee shops, and restaurants.
 The Dashi Matsuri is on last weekend of July every year.
-On Saturday afternoon through the evening you can see illuminated floats, eat festival food, and watch traditional dancing and the carrying of the shrine.
+On Saturday afternoon through the evening you can see illuminated floats, eat festival food, watch traditional dancing, and even the carrying of the shrine.
 The floats parade through town on Sunday.
-There is also a Hanabi Matsuri (fireworks) in August and a taiko festival in September.
+There is also a Hanabi Matsuri (fireworks) in August and a Taiko festival in September.
 Tsukidate 築館 Tsukidate is the largest town in the area.
 From Route 4, you can find grocery stores (Yoku Benimaru, Big House, Yamaya), 100 yen shops, and convenience stores.
 Yakushiyama is located behind the elementary school in Tsukidate and is visible from Route 4.
 It has a 1000+ year old tree, a Buddhist temple and a small park which is great for cherry blossom viewing in the spring.
 There is a festival the first weekend of November, called Yakushi Matsuri, which involves sake and a parade.
-Ichihasama 一迫 & Takashimizu 高清水 Every around setsubun, Ichihasama does a mikoshi parade through the snow-covered streets.
-The carriers wear nothing but loincloths and the spectators throw buckets of cold water on them as they pass by. |
+Ichihasama 一迫 Every around Setsubun, Ichihasama does a mikoshi parade through the snow-covered streets.
+The carriers wear nothing but loincloths and the spectators throw buckets of cold water on them as they pass by.
+It's quite the sight!
+There's also the beautiful Kozofudo Falls near a lovely golf park.
+Finally, you can visit the Kazenosawa museum to see contemporary art on display.
+Takashimizu 高清水 Home to a beautiful natural park called Shintsutsumi, Takashimizu is a wonderful town to visit if you're interested in visiting rural Japan and taking in the natural landscapes of the area.
+There are camping facilities here, so you can truly immerse yourself in nature.
+There's also a beautiful Japanese style park in the city.
+It has lovely traditional bridges, plants, and water ways. |

 Kannari 金成

 Kannari has a population of 7,000 people bringing 2 districts, Kannari and Sawabe together.
 Though it’s a small town, it has a lot to offer.
 There is a small Russian orthodox church, an old school converted into a museum, and many small shrines.
 One of the shrines has a Samurai festival every year on the first Sunday in April.
 There is an onsen at the top of the hill.
 It is 400 yen for entrance and has a lovely view of Kurikoma Mountain.
 Kannari has many rice fields and many views of Kurikoma Mountain.
 In fall the (rather nice) town festival is held and hosts Kabuki performances and such.
 From Kannari, it’s only a 15-minute drive to its larger neighbor, Ichinoseki in Iwate.
-Hanayama 花山 Hanayama is one of the smallest towns in Miyagi in terms of population, but don’t let that get you down!
-It has 3 onsens and camping facilities.
-Hanayama is a great getaway for some chilling time due to the lack of nightlife and the fact that most things close by 7 or 8 pm every night.
+Hanayama 花山 Hanayama is one of the smallest towns in Miyagi in terms of population, but don’t let that fool you into thinking there's nothing there!
+It has 3 onsens and camping facilities too.
+Hanayama is a great getaway for some relaxation time due to the laid back atmosphere and the fact that most things close by 7 or 8 pm every night.
 Hanayama has some great things to offer.
 There is an old guard gate/customs gate by the Nuruyuu Sansou onsen that dates back to the Edo Period.
 There are two shrines in town; one is close to the elementary school, on top of a hill with an excellent view of the lake.
 The other is larger and is close to the border with Ichihasama.
 Close to the JHS, there is a famous campground that is located beside Hanayama Lake.
 You can boat and kayak there.
 In the springtime, the campground is also a great place for viewing the local cherry blossoms.
 There are two notable waterfalls in the area, Azabu Keikoku and Shiraito no Take.
-People interested in pottery, you can visit Mr. Shuji Kudoh.
+For people interested in pottery, you can visit Mr. Shuji Kudoh.
 He is a residential potterist originally from Iwate, and he speaks some English.
 Lastly, there is a house from the Edo period, previously owned by the samurai Chiba Shyuusaku.
 There is a matchlock rifle festival held each spring, and it's a sight to behold!
 Wakayanagi 若柳 This small, humble and GREAT town makes up for its lack of modern entertainment options with some stunning scenery. |

 Uguisuzawa 鶯沢

-Originally a mining town of over 30 000, Uguisuzawa is now one of the smallest towns in Kurihara-shi.
-With a current population of only 3000 people, Ugu (as it’s been fondly nicknamed) really does epitomize country life.
+Originally a mining town of over 30 000, Uguisuzawa is now one of the smaller towns in Kurihara-shi.
+With a current population of 3,000 people, Ugu (as it’s been fondly nicknamed) really does epitomize country life.
 There’s nary a supermarket, but a couple of little restaurants and Mama-san’s snack bar ensure you won’t go hungry (as long as you don’t leave it too late in the evening).
 Although certainly not the bustling metropolis that it once was, Ugu is well worth a visit.
 Nestled at the foot of mountains, Mt.
 Kurikoma is a mere stone’s throw away.
-Lush rice fields stretch in every direction and a river runs through the centre of town.
+Lush rice fields stretch in every direction and a river runs through the center of town.
 It’s a great place to unwind or take a Sunday drive.
 There are also some festivals throughout the year.
 In March, on the first Saturday and Sunday there is the Ume Matsuri festival displaying an amazing range of bonsai trees.
-In June, there is the Satsuki Bonsai Matsuri, again rows of bonsai trees, but this time in full bloom.
+In June, there is the Satsuki Bonsai Matsuri, this time showing Bonsai in full bloom.
 Very subtle, but highly recommended to anyone with an interest in bonsai.
-Another attraction is the Mine Park.
+Another attraction is the Mine Park, where was once a goldmine.
+There's also a Lapras boat outside the museum.
 Shiwahime 志波姫 Small in population, but huge geographically.
-What makes this small town unique and special is the Kurikoma Kogen shinkansen station, with the multi-purpose Epoca behind the station.
+What makes this small town unique and special is the Kurikoma Kogen Shinkansen Station, with the multi-purpose Epoca behind the station.
 Inside, you will find a gym, an onsen, and a walking pool.
 The gym has treadmills, bikes and weights.
 On the first floor of Epoca there is a gift shop which sells inexpensive produce that local farmers bring to sell.
 There’s also good cake and ice cream in this store.
 On the second floor of Epoca, there is an Internet café for 100 yen/hour.
 Semine 瀬峰 Semine is home to a grocery store and a few convenience stores, but most of all is located right on the Touhoku Honsen JR train line.
-For less than 1,000 yen, a ride to Sendai is simple and easy and gives you great access to just about anything you need, and many places around the prefecture. |
+For less than 1,000 yen, a ride to Sendai is simple and easy and gives you great access to just about anything you need, and many places around the prefecture.
+You can also enjoy Seminegorindoyama park, which is full of beautiful cherry blossom trees and wisteria trees for a springtime full of hanami. |

 -